-The College of Law, in coordination with other premier colleges at Cleveland State University, offers five dual-degree programs that allow students to earn both a J.D. and a Master’s degree in four years of full-time study or longer for part-time students.
-In each program students usually begin the first year of classes in the College of Law.
+The CSU Cleveland-Marshall College of Law, in coordination with other premier colleges at Cleveland State University, offers six dual-degree programs that allow students to earn both a J.D. and a Master’s degree in four years of full-time study or longer for part-time students.
+In each program students usually begin the first year of classes in the CSU Cleveland-Marshall.
 The student’s second year consists of courses from the other program, and the final year(s) are a combination.
 However, a student may begin study in a Master's program and, if admitted, start law school in the second year.

 To apply for a dual degree, students must apply to the law school and the respective graduate program independently and indicate on each application that they are seeking dual degree status.
 Students who obtain dual degrees have a competitive advantage in careers in corporate, government and non-profit settings due to their specialized knowledge.

-Students gain hands-on experience by tackling real legal issues for businesses and individuals, either through projects with our corporate partners or through special practice opportunities in one of the five College of Law Clinics where students may provide legal assistance to individuals and community agencies.
+Students gain hands-on experience by tackling real legal issues for businesses and individuals, either through projects with our corporate partners or through special practice opportunities in one of the CSU Cleveland-Marshall Clinics where students may provide legal assistance to individuals and community agencies.

 The J.D./M.P.A.
 (Master of Public Administration), a dual degree program with the Maxine Goodman Levin College of Urban Affairs, is intended for students who are preparing for a career in government or the non-profit sector, or who intend to enter a law practice where significant knowledge of the government and non-profit sectors would be a plus.
 JD/MPA students can choose from five areas of concentration: